ayagup/IndicWoff2/README.md

     font-weight: normal;
 }
 ```
+You may need to check support for @font-face in respective browser pages.

 ##Sakal Bharati
 is a Unicode based Open Type font which includes 13 scripts in one font i.e. Assamese, Bengali, Devanagari, Gujarati, Kannada Malayalam, Meetei Mayek, Oriya, Ol Chiki, Punjabi, Telugu, Tamil & Urdu.
 It is a Monothick font wherein the Glyphs have equal thickness of the horizontal and vertical stems.
 The Font has same X height for all 13 scripts, which caters to almost all the 22 scheduled languages of India.
 It is a single font having more than 3698 glyphs.
 The glyphs across the languages are designed to have matching styles including English.